 XI.
 FINISHED LENGTH

-The conference agreed-upon final journal article must be no longer than five (5) pages at submission and six (6) pages post-revision stage for contributed papers, or nine (9) pages at submission and ten (10) pages post-revision stage for invited paper This template provides an estimate of the final length.
+The conference agreed-upon final journal article must be no longer than five (5) pages at submission and six (6) pages post-revision stage for contributed papers, or nine (9) pages at submission and ten (10) pages post-revision stage for invited paper.
+This template provides an estimate of the final length.
 The Editors may require you to shorten your article at their discretion.

 XII.
 ACKNOWLEDGMENTS